Aliases for HIF1A Gene

 GeneCards Summary for HIF1A Gene

 HIF1A (Hypoxia Inducible Factor 1 Subunit Alpha) is a Protein Coding gene.
 Diseases associated with HIF1A include Hypoxia and Retinal Ischemia.
-Among its related pathways are Notch-mediated HES/HEY network and Signaling by GPCR.
+Among its related pathways are Notch-mediated HES/HEY network and Proteoglycans in cancer.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is EPAS1.

 UniProtKB/Swiss-Prot Summary for HIF1A Gene